 If you’ve spent more than ten minutes in the fintech community you’ve rocked out to one of Cokie’s playlists, if not you’re missing out and you should Listen to her latest masterpiece.

-In addition to the being the leader of Fintech music thought leadership Cokie has written about almost every sector of the industry.
-During her talk with the Moov community she focused on trends in BaaS and the emerging banking needs of creators.
+Besides being the leader of fintech music thought leadership, Cokie has written about every industry sector.
+During her talk with the Moov Community, she focused on trends in BaaS and the emerging banking needs of creators.

-These two fields actually overlap more than you may expect at first glance.
-During our call Cokie talked about what she calls “customized banking”.
-BaaS is opening up a field where founders can create banking products that tailor to what Cokie calls “communities of affinity”.
-Where once community banks thought that by having a personal relationship with clients they were differentiating themselves.
-Challenger banking products can create deep connections with their customers by targeting groups with similar interests and lifestyles.
+These two fields overlap more than you may expect.
+During our call, Cokie talked about what she calls “customized banking.”
+BaaS opens up an area where founders can create banking products tailored to what Cokie calls “communities of affinity.”
+Once community banks thought that by having a personal relationship with clients differentiated themselves, challenger banking products could create deep connections with their customers by targeting groups with similar interests and lifestyles.

-This targeting customer by lifestyle can be things like targeting savers a la HMBradley.
+Targeting customers by lifestyle can be things like targeting savers a la HMBradley.
 Cokie pointed out that companies can get even more personal with this.
-A recent survey cited that 10% of millennials answered “yes” when asked if they identify as LGBTQ+ while over 40% of GenZ gave the same answer.
-Banks are expecting their clients to follow a “traditional” life pattern College/Marriage/House/529/401 etc, but for many LGBTQ+ people this doesn’t hold up.
-For example the cost for an LGBTQ+ couple to have a child averages $50k up front.
-If a bank catered to that group they could help their customer set savings goals that reflect them and the challenges they are going to face.
+A recent survey cited that 10% of millennials answered “yes” when asked if they identify as LGBTQ+, while over 40% of GenZ gave the same answer.
+Banks expect their clients to follow a “traditional” life pattern College/Marriage/House/529/401k etc. But for many LGBTQ+ people, this doesn’t hold up.
+For example, the cost for an LGBTQ+ couple to have a child averages $50k upfront.
+If a bank catered to that group, they could help their customers set savings goals that reflect them and the challenges they will face.

-The customizable banking conversation dove tails well into services for the creator economy.
-From Youtube to TikTok the way people are making money is changing and banking products need to offer solution that reflect that.
+The customizable banking conversation dovetails nicely into services for the creator economy.
+From Youtube to TikTok, the way people are making money is changing, and banking products need to offer solutions that reflect that.
 A solution for influencers and creators can help their customers even out the income from lumpy ad dollars and plan for the future.
-There are ultimately a lot of opportunities to help this growing sector of the economy take a hold of their financial future.
+There are ultimately many opportunities to support this growing sector of the economy to take hold of their financial future.

-Join the Moov Communty for more conversations with industry leaders and to connect with fellow Fintech builders.
+Join the Moov Community for more conversations with industry leaders and to connect with fellow fintech builders.
 Every day Moovers are helping each other solve technical and business challenges.
-Our next talk is a Moov Global Fintech conversation with Chirag Gandhi and Sujay Choubey.
+Our next talk is a Moov global fintech conversation with Chirag Gandhi and Sujay Choubey.